AdamMooers/upsilon/doc/programmers_manual.md

 If you find a bug that isn't covered by your simulation, make sure you add that case to the simulation.

+The file `firmware/rtl/testbench.hpp` contains a class that you should use to organize individual tests.
+Make a derived class of `TB` and use the `posedge()` function to encode what default actions your test should take at every positive edge of the clock.
+Remember, in C++ each action is blocking: there is no equivalent to the non-blocking `<=`.

+If you have to do a lot of non-blocking code for your test, you should write a Verilog wrapper for your test that implements the non-blocking code. **Verilator only supports a subset of non-synthesizable Verilog.
+Unless you really need to, use synthesizable Verilog only.** See `firmware/rtl/waveform/waveform_sim.v` and `firmware/rtl/waveform/dma_sim.v` for an example of Verilog files only used for tests.

 ## Test Synthesis

-**Yosys only accepts a subset of the Verilog that Verilator supports.
+**Yosys only accepts a subset of Verilog.
 You might write a bunch of code that Verilator will happily simulate but that will fail to go through Yosys.**

 Once you have simulated your design, you should use yosys to synthesize it.
 This will allow you to understand how much and what resources the module